Actindo-AG/Documentation/Cloudinary/Operation/02_CloudinaryMapping.md

   ![Cloudinary source attribute](/Assets/Screenshots/DataHub/Settings/ETL/CloudinarySourceAttribute.png "[Cloudinary source attribute]")

   > [Info] Depending on the selected row, the fields displayed in the *Settings* section differ:
-  - If the selected row contains only a destination attribute, the destination attribute as well as the *Extension* and *Override Change tracking mode* drop-down lists are displayed.
+  - If the selected row contains only a destination attribute, the destination attribute as well as the *Extension* and *Override change tracking mode* drop-down lists are displayed.
-  - If the selected row contains an attribute mapping with source, destination attribute and the extension, the destination attribute as well as the *Source attribute*, *Extension* and *Override Change tracking mode* drop-down lists are displayed.
-The *Source attribute*, *Extension* and *Override Change tracking mode* drop-down lists are preset.
+  - If the selected row contains an attribute mapping with source, destination attribute and the extension, the destination attribute as well as the *Source attribute*, *Extension* and *Override change tracking mode* drop-down lists are displayed.
+The *Source attribute*, *Extension* and *Override change tracking mode* drop-down lists are preset.
 If the selected extension requires further configuration settings, the *Configuration* section is displayed below the *Settings* section.

 3. Select the appropriate option in the *Extension* drop-down list in the *Settings* section.
 The following extensions are available to map a Cloudinary source attribute with:
   - **Copy cloudinary image value**: Copy the value from the Cloudinary image attribute and map it to another Cloudinary image attribute.
 This extension is only available for a destination attribute with the *Cloudinary image* data type.
-  - **Cloudinary to String**: Map a Cloudinary image to a string attribute.
+  - **Cloudinary to string**: Map a Cloudinary image to a string attribute.
 If desired, the image transformation can also be mapped to the destination attribute.
 This extension is only available for a destination attribute with the *String* data type.

   The *Configuration* section is displayed below the *Settings* section.

   > [Info] For detailed information about the ETL extensions, see [ETL extensions list](/DataHub/UserInterface/03_ETLExtensions.md).
   For detailed information about the data types, see [Data type list](/PIM/UserInterface/04_DataTypeList.md).

-4. Select the appropriate tracking mode in the *Override Change tracking mode* drop-down list.
-By default, the **use default** option is preselected.
+4. Select the appropriate tracking mode in the *Override change tracking mode* drop-down list.
+By default, the **Use default** option is preselected.
 The following modes are available:
-  - **use default**: ---
+  - **Use default**: ---
-  - **automatic**: The initial mapping is automatically applied.
+  - **Automatic**: The initial mapping is automatically applied.
 All value changes or reruns are applied automatically in the mapping.
-  - **semi-automatic**: The initial mapping is automatically applied.
+  - **Semi-automatic**: The initial mapping is automatically applied.
 Values changes or reruns are applied after confirmation in the *Omni-Channel* module.
-  - **semi-automatic, changes must be confirmed by another user**: The initial mapping as well as values changes or reruns are applied after confirmation by another user in the *Omni-Channel* module.
+  - **Semi-automatic, changes must be confirmed by another user**: The initial mapping as well as values changes or reruns are applied after confirmation by another user in the *Omni-Channel* module.
-  - **manual**: The initial mapping is automatically applied.
+  - **Manual**: The initial mapping is automatically applied.
 Afterwards, the changes in the mapping must be triggered manually to be applied.

 5. Select the Cloudinary attribute(s) that you want to assign to the destination attribute.
 For the *Copy cloudinary image value* ETL extension, you have to select a single Cloudinary source attribute.
-For the *Cloudinary to String* ETL extension, you can select one to four Cloudinary source attributes and, if desired, add a transformation.
+For the *Cloudinary to string* ETL extension, you can select one to four Cloudinary source attributes and, if desired, add a transformation.

 6. When having selected the *Copy cloudinary image value* ETL extension, enter the Cloudinary folder from which the images will be imported in the *Folder* field of the *Configuration* section.
-When having selected the *Cloudinary to String* ETL extension, enable or disable the toggle to export the Cloudinary public ID instead of the Cloudinary image URL.
+When having selected the *Cloudinary to string* ETL extension, enable or disable the toggle to export the Cloudinary public ID instead of the Cloudinary image URL.

   > [Info] Note that transformations can only be mapped if the *Export public ID* toggle is disabled.